homerjed/sbiax/paper/paper.md

 `sbiax` is a code for implementing each of these steps.

+As shown in Homer 2024, SBI is shown to successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution.

 <!--
     What the code does
     - Large / parallel training of big diffusion models on multiple accelerators